GetDutchie/test_rail_dart/README.md

 # Test Rail Dart

-This package is a thin wrapper around the Test Rail API that will allow for automated test reporting in Flutter.
+This package is a thin wrapper around the Test Rail API that will allow for automated test reporting in Dart.
 It enables a user to start, report case pass/fail, and close your test runs from a Dart interface.

 ## Getting Started